Johan Ludwig Mowinckel: Political career

 During the period between World War I and 1935 he remained active in national politics.
 In 1921 Mowinckel was re-elected to the Storting.
 He served as Minister of Trade in 1921-1922 and Foreign Minister in 1922–1923.
 Mowinckel was Norway's Prime Minister during three periods in office; 1924–1926, 1928-1931 and 1933–1935.
 These were all periods dominated by economic and fiscal crisis.
 In 1930 Mowinckel initiated the Oslo Convention on customs cooperation between Norway, Denmark and the Benelux countries, to prevent higher customs walls.

 In 1925 he became a member of the Nobel Peace Prize Committee.
 Mowinckel took the initiative during the Oslo Convention (Oslokonvensjonen) of 1930 to encourage free trade between the nations of the Belgium–Luxembourg Economic Union and Nordic countries, anticipating postwar efforts toward the formation of the European Union.
 He also took an active interest in the League of Nations, serving on the council and becoming president in 1933.
 In September 1933, Ukrainian public figures appealed to Johan Ludwig Mowinckel as the Head of the Council of the League of Nations with the request to consider the question of the man-made famine in Ukraine (Milena Rudnytska, Oleksander Shulhyn, Ukrainian Public Committee for Saving Ukraine.
 Also, Margery Corbett Ashby, the head of International Women's Alliance, appealed to him.
 He kept his word - he included the issue of the Holodomor to the 76th session of the Council of the League of Nations in spite of the resistance of the representatives of some European countries.
 The discussion of the causes and circumstances of the famine in Ukraine lasted for several hours, but the resolution was not adopted.
 The delegations of France and Great Britain were against it.
 He explained his decision by the fact that the "lives of millions" dead of starvation did not allow him to remain silent.
 He was personally acquainted with Norwegian traveler and public figure Fridtjof Nansen, who in 1932-1933 organized the aid to the Ukrainian farmers.
 On 20 October 1933, M. Danko, the correspondent of Lviv newspaper "Dilo," wrote that Mowinckel "will remain in the history of the Ukrainian struggles in Europe."
-Children from the Ukrainian community of Czech city of Podebrady (Czecho-Slovakia) thanked Johan Ludwig Mowinckel for his humanistic position regarding the protection of the starving people in Ukraine.
+Children from the Ukrainian community of Czech town of Poděbrady (Czechoslovakia) thanked Johan Ludwig Mowinckel for his humanistic position regarding the protection of the starving people in Ukraine.
 On 16 November 1933, he sent a warm response with the gratitude for the attention.
 He condemned the menace of Nazi philosophy, and when Germany overran Norway in 1940 he followed the Norwegian Government-in-exile to London.

 In 1942, Johan Ludwig Mowinckel came to the United States and was engaged with Nortraship, the state-owned Norwegian shipping company during World War II.
 He died on 30 September 1943 in New York City.